riteshpen/Malaria_Incidence/README.md

 This project examines whether more access to these measures correlates with lower child mortality across countries.
 Additionally, we aim to examine changes in malaria-related cases over time to determine whether the prevalence of malaria is decreasing, stable, or showing spikes in recent years.

-### What datasets did we use?

-1. UNICEF Malaria & Child Health Dataset (https://data.unicef.org/resources/dataset/malaria/)
-2. World Bank Under-5 Mortality Data (https://data.worldbank.org/indicator/SH.DYN.MORT?)
-3. World Bank Incidence of Malaria (https://data.worldbank.org/indicator/SH.MLR.INCD.P3?name_desc=true)

-### What is df_latest_by_country.csv, and how did we get it?

-1. df_latest_by_country.csv is the dataset we used for our final evaluation, analysis, and dashboard.
-2. We merged both datasets and selected the most recent data entry for every country.
-3. After doing that, we got the df_latest_by_country.csv file.

 ## Table of Contents